-Inner Clarity is a growing private practice with offices located in Hazlet, Tinton Falls, and Cranford, New Jersey that offers counseling services to children, adolescents, and adults.
+Inner Clarity is a growing private practice with offices located in Hazlet and Tinton Falls, New Jersey that offers counseling services to children, adolescents, and adults.

 Being a first responder is no easy job.
 If you are a first responder, or know someone who is, you know exactly what I am talking about.
 The average person’s worst day is considered just another day on the job for a first responder.
 First responders witness some of the...